zippy/metaform/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Testing

+Metaform uses RSpec for testing.
+The gem contains a dummy app with a couple of forms that exercise metaforms features and functionality.
+To setup the gem to run the specs:

+1. cd into the gem root directory
+2. run the bundle command to set up the development dependencies
+3. cd spec/dummy
+4. rake db:migrate
+5. rake db:test:prepare

+Then from the gem root you can run the specs with:

+    bundle exec rspec spec